 From October 2022 she will take up a four month Open Studio residency and exhibition at Queensland Art Gallery & Gallery of Modern Art (QAGOMA).

-The floor installation Moviprep (pictured below) will stretch across the expanse under our feet in huge loops, one continuous tube made from over one thousand individual sherbet filled straws.
+The floor installation Moviprep (pictured below) stretches across the gallery in huge loops, one continuous tube made from over one thousand individual sherbet filled straws.
 The sculpture hosts the colour inside its intestinal-like body, and it spills them too, creating an expressive platform, accompanied by an overwhelming aroma.

-Read more in 20 Questions with Elizabeth Willing in Art Guide (May/June 2022)
+Read more in 20 Questions with Elizabeth Willing in Art Guide Australia (May/June 2022)